My Story

 Boiling Springs, North Carolina

 I grew up in farm and ranch life at the edge of west Texas during the 1940s and 1950s, near Perrin, Texas.
-Perrin is a small town of less than 500 people, about a seventy-five miles northwest of Fort Worth, Texas.
-My parents's place was about three miles southwest of Perrin.
+Perrin is a small town of less than 500 people, about a seventy-five miles northwest of Fort Worth, Texas in Jack County.
+My parents's home place was about three miles southwest of Perrin.
 I was born Nov.
-3, 1941 at my grandparent's home, just "across the creek" from where I would grow up.
+3, 1941 at my maternal grandparent's home, just "across the creek" from where I would grow up.
 My father worked as a cowboy on a large ranch for the first several years after he graduated from high school.
-When my father and mother married in 1939, he continued working for Mr. Marks on his ranch until dad bought the Goddard place southwest of Perrin.
+When my father and mother married in 1939, he continued working for Mr. Harvey Marcs on his ranch until dad bought the Goddard place southwest of Perrin.
 Shortly after I was born, they moved to their new home and that's where I lived until I graduated from high school in May of 1960.
 The place initially covered 100 acres, but was gradually expanded later to 180 acres.
 During those years, my dad leased or rented another three to five hundred acres of both pasture and cultivated farm land.
 Still, this was a small place in comparison to many of the ranches in the area.
-Across the road from us was the 3,500 acre Smith ranch.
-The Cherryholms ranch just north of Perrin was the largest with almost 35,000 acres.
+Across the road from us was the 3,200 acre Smith ranch.
+The Cherryhomes ranch just north of Perrin was the largest with around 30,000 acres, and now is the known as the Henderson Durham Ranch.

 These growing up years were filled with hunting, fishing and lots of hard work.
 There was cotton to hoe in the summer and then to hand pick in the fall.
 Cattle and hogs needed "working" and periodically to be shipped to the stockyards in Ft.
 Worth.
-Chores were assigned to my younger sister and brother as well as to me.
-These were daily responsibilities come rain or shine.
+One of special joys as a youngster was to get to go with my dad to the Ft.
+Worth Stockyards with a trailer load of either calves or hogs.
+In my growing up years, that represented the outer limits of my world.
+Chores were assigned to my younger sister and brother, as well as to me.
+These were daily responsibilities come rain or shine every day of the week.
+The eggs had to be gathered daily, the pigs fed, and the milkcows milked.
 But in the occasional free moments, my most prized activity was to grab my dad's single shot 22 rifle, the cain fishing pole and a can of worms.
-My buddy, Shorty (the bulldog who was born the same day that I was), and I would head off early in the morning to the pastures to spend the day fishing, hunting and just messing around.
+My buddy, Shorty (the bulldog who was born the same day that I was), and I would head off early in the morning to the pastures to spend the day fishing, hunting and just walking around exploring things.
 Returning about sundown in the evening, we seldom had any fish or game, but we brought back a day full of fun memories.
 A bag of crackers and chunks of American cheese was all we needed or wanted for lunch.
 I did this from about age five until I graduated from high school, even after old Shorty died at 13 years of age.

 Sports occupied a central place in school life.
 The small high school with only about 75 students didn't play football at that time, thus we played basketball about "13 months" out of the year.
 Track and baseball were spring sports, but mostly served as preparation for basketball in the fall.
 Usually Perrin high school was in competition in both boys and girls basketball for district and bi-district championships about every year.
 The school had won a state championship a time or two during those years.
 Every year of the four years that I managed to "letter" in basketball, the boys team was district or bi-district champs or else runner-up.
 So also were the girls teams.
 Playing basketball was one of the highlights of my high school years, and I was good enough at it to average about 20-25 points per game during my sophomore through senior years.